 You are here

-A form of electrical filter which is designed to mimic the relative sensitivity of the human ear to different frequencies at low sound pressure levels (notionally 40 Phons or about 30dBA SPL).
+An electrical filter which used when taking audio measurements of equipment, and designed to mimic the relative insensitivity of the human ear to high and low frequencies at low sound pressure levels (notionally 40 Phons or about 30dBA SPL).
 Essentially, the filter rolls-off the low frequencies below about 700Hz and the highs above about 10kHz.
-This filtering is often used when making measurements of low-level sounds, like the noise floor of a device.
+This form of weighting filter is often used when making measurements of low-level sounds, like the noise floor of a device.
 (See also C-Weighting and K-Weighting.)

 Alternating Current (cf. DC).
-Audio signals are represented in the electrical domain as currents flowing alternately forward and back in the circuits as an analogue of the compression and rarefaction of acoustic air pressure.
+Audio signals are represented in the electrical domain as currents flowing alternately forward and back in the circuits as an analogue of the compression and rarefaction of acoustic air pressure due to the passing of sound waves.

 AC coupling is employed widely in audio circuitry to isolate the DC operating condition of one stage of circuitry from affecting the next, and to protect parts of an audio chain from the potentially damaging effects of DC voltages.

-A specific type of open-celled expanded polyurethane foam that allows sound waves to enter and flow through the foam, absorbing their energy and preventing them being reflected.
-The density and depth of the foam affects the frequency range over which it is effective as an absorber.
+An open-celled expanded polyurethane or melamine foam that allows sound waves to enter and flow through the foam to dissipate their energy and thus prevent the sound waves from being reflected.
+The density and depth of the foam affects the frequency range over which it is effective as an acoustic absorber.

-A generic term embracing a range of products or constructions intended to absorb, diffuse or reflect sound waves in a controlled manner, with the intention of bestowing a room with an acceptable reverberation time and overall sound character.
+A general term embracing a range of products or constructions intended to absorb, diffuse or reflect sound waves in a controlled manner, with the intention of bestowing a room with acceptable reverberation times at all frequencies, and a neutral overall sound character.

-Describes a circuit containing transistors, integrated circuits (ICs), tubes and other devices that require power to operate, and which are capable of amplification.
+The term typically describes an electronic circuit containing transistors, integrated circuits (ICs), tubes or other devices that require power to operate, and which are capable of amplification.
+Also used to describe loudspeaker monitoring systems which employ separate amplifiers to power each drive unit individually.

 A loudspeaker system in which the input signal is passed to a line-level crossover, the suitably filtered outputs of which feed two (or more) power amplifiers, each connected directly to its own drive unit.
 The line-level crossover and amplifiers are usually (but not always) built in to the loudspeaker cabinet.